akc5/libdmi/README.md

 # libdmi
-A library to provide managed services around dynamic memory instances in C programming language
+A library to record dynamic memory instances in a linked list.